Axwabo/SpaceTransit/README.md

 Entries and exits may hold zero, one or multiple locks while a ship is passing through.
 Locked segments cannot be used by other ships.

 The automatic driver locks entries and exits as soon as it's near enough.

+When you're on board, audio sources outside of the current ship will be muffled.
+The closer you are to an open door and the more open it is, the less muffled sounds will be.
+Unfortunately, the low-pass filter [doesn't work on WebGL](https://docs.unity3d.com/Manual/webgl-audio.html)

 ~~The game will end upon a ship crashing as the system is designed to prevent such conditions.~~ not yet implemented